Ragh2018/Learning-Spring/README.md

   7. Thymeleaf
   8. JPA & Hibernate

- I have created all the project for learning purpose and I have created notes for all the topic.
-Every Notes contains one topic for which consist of 6 to 7 videos.
+ I have created all the projects for learning purpose and I have created notes for all the topics.
+Every Notes contain one topic for which consists of 6 to 7 videos.